top of page

 Selection Rate: Selective

-• Possess strong academic records and has demonstrated leadership potential.
+Eligibility: Open to all high school students who have strong academic records and demonstrated leadership potential.

 Cost: No cost